(cog graphic swiped from www.vandals.com)

 Joe: Brooks is the brunt of most of it.

-Warren: Brooks is the focus of most of his agitation, as you so eloquently put it.
+Warren: Brooks is the focus of most of his agitation, as you so eloquently

 Brooks: He does not mean well at all.